gilbertchen/duplicacy/GUIDE.md

 The *check* command checks, for each specified snapshot, that all referenced chunks exist in the storage.

-By default the *check* command will check snapshots created from the current respository, but you can check all snapshots stored in the storage at once by specifying the -all option, or snapshots from a different repository using the -id option, and/or snapshots with a particular tag with the -t option.
+By default the *check* command will check snapshots created from the current repository, but you can check all snapshots stored in the storage at once by specifying the -all option, or snapshots from a different repository using the -id option, and/or snapshots with a particular tag with the -t option.

 The revision number is a number assigned to the snapshot when it is being created.
 This number will keep increasing